Photon-einstein/Udacity_Frontend_Web_Developer_nanodegree/8-Fourth_project_Preparing_for_production/project_guide.md

 - happy path for the add card form (Done);
 - unhappy path for the add card form (Done);

-11. Assess if all the requirements are already met or there is a need to do more work (in progress)
+11. Assess if all the requirements are already met or there is a need to do more work (Done)

     11.1.
-Shorten css selectors to a minimum required, test the app while changing (in progress)
+Shorten css selectors to a minimum required, test the app while changing (Done)

     - about.css (Done)
     - flipcard.css (Done)